Spherical Designs on $S^1$ of Finite Harmonic Strength: Acknowledgements

-In this research, the authors consistent and kind guidance from their supervisors, Professor Tsuyoshi Miezaki and Professor Akihiro Munemasa.
-The many beneficial suggestions received from them and the lively discussions were essential for the completion of this research.
+The authors would like to express their sincere gratitude to their supervisors, Professor Tsuyoshi Miezaki and Professor Akihiro Munemasa, for their consistent and kind guidance.
+Their helpful suggestions and many stimulating discussions were essential to the completion of this work.